End qualified immunity in Connecticut

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The statewide law states, "No police officer, acting alone or in conspiracy with another, shall deprive any person or class of persons of the equal protection of the laws of this state, or of the equal privileges and immunities under the laws of this state, including, without limitation, the protections, privileges and immunities guaranteed under article first of the Constitution of the state."
+Yes, section 2b of the bill states, "No police officer, acting alone or in conspiracy with another, shall deprive any person or class of persons of the equal protection of the laws of this state, or of the equal privileges and immunities under the laws of this state, including, without limitation, the protections, **privileges and immunities guaranteed under article first of the Constitution of the state."**

 • Ends monetary caps on all public liability amounts